nikhilramakrishnan/auteuring/content/docs/audio/iyer/theearlydays.md

 +++
 draft = false
-title = 'i. the early days - influences' bookHidden = false weight = 20
+title = 'the early days - influences' bookHidden = false weight = 1
 +++

 My roots in DJing were born from a love of music.
 I stumbled across drum and bass and obsessed about learning how to DJ.
 Some music left more of an impact on me than others: